-Born in New Lenton, near Nottingham on April 11th, 1856, Arthur Shrewsbury was educated at the People’s College, Nottingham, and his first cricket appearance of which the records still exist, was for the college against High Pavement School, when he was 11 years of age.
+Born in New Lenton, Nottingham on 11 April 1856, Arthur Shrewsbury was educated at the People’s College, Nottingham, and his first cricket appearance of which the records still exist was for the College against High Pavement School, when he was 11 years of age.

 He joined Meadow Willow CC at 15 and subsequently the more famous Nottingham Commercial CC.
-While playing for the latter he brought to the attention of the Nottinghamshire County Committee and on April 14th, 1873, appeared for the XXII Colts v the County XI at Trent Bridge.
-His score of 35, made without a chance, won him the prize bat for the best innings by a colt and also selection for XV Colts of England v M.C.C. at Lord’s, where he, ‘a mere boy, combated Alfred Shaw and Wootton with pluck as well as skill.’
+While playing for the latter he was brought to the attention of the Nottinghamshire County Committee and on 14 April 1873, appeared for the XXII Colts v the County XI at Trent Bridge.
+His score of 35, made without a chance, won him the prize bat for the best innings by a colt and selection for XV Colts of England v MCC at Lord’s, where he, ‘a mere boy, combated Alfred Shaw and Wootton with pluck as well as skill.’

-Two further trials at Trent Bridge followed on April 6th, 1874, he made his debut for Nottinghamshire playing against the XXII Colts.
+Two further trials at Trent Bridge followed and on 6 April 1874, he made his debut for Nottinghamshire playing against the XXII Colts.
 This, however, was his only important appearance of 1874.
-His first-class debut came on May 17th, 1875, for Nottinghamshire v Derbyshire at Trent Bridge.
+His first-class debut came in May 1875 for Nottinghamshire against Derbyshire at Trent Bridge.

-1876 saw his first century in first-class cricket – 188 v Yorkshire at Trent Bridge and in partnership with Richard Daft he created a new record for the 1st wicket of 183.
+In 1876 he made his first century in First-Class cricket - 188 v Yorkshire at Trent Bridge - and in partnership with Richard Daft created a new record for the 1st wicket of 183.
 He was presented with a gold watch, bought with the proceeds of a collection taken on the ground in appreciation of this innings.
-Perhaps even more significant than his first century was Shrewsbury’s selection for the Players v Gentlemen at Lord’s.

 Led by Shaw and Shrewsbury, the leading Nottinghamshire professionals went on strike after the initial match of the 1881 programme and the dispute was not finally settled until the close of the season.
 Shrewsbury therefore appeared but once for Nottinghamshire.
 During the winter of 1881-82 he organised with Shaw and Lillywhite, a party of cricketers to tour America and Australia and though ill-health prevented him from partaking in the American section of the tour, the climate in Australia proved most beneficial to his well-being.